 Atlas Search provides an enterprise search experience that uses AI, machine learning and automation.
 It collates content across what are usually separate silos of knowledge – documents, SharePoint, Teams and more, helping people find and exchange information from within a single interface.

 A truly modern intranet isn't just going to aggregate content and information from senior employees.
-Any company looking to improve their employee intranet is going to want to open the conversation to all members of the organisation.
+Any company looking to improve their employee intranet is going to want to open the conversation to all members of the organization.

 This means encouraging and making it easy for each employee to contribute their knowledge and expertise via blog posts, videos, Q&A sessions, in-depth articles and more.
-By allowing employees to share in a safe and secure environment, organisations can reduce their dependence on external resources, encourage cross-departmental knowledge-sharing and collaboration, and enable each employee to feel valued and listened to in the workplace.
+By allowing employees to share in a safe and secure environment, organizations can reduce their dependence on external resources, encourage cross-departmental knowledge-sharing and collaboration, and enable each employee to feel valued and listened to in the workplace.

 'Gamification' is exactly as it sounds – the process of turning mundane tasks into fun and engaging games.
 And the gamification of the modern intranet can help create a more inclusive, rewarding digital workplace for employees.